DRAGNLabs/301r_retnet/README.md

 > [!TIP]
 > Once a YAML config file is prepared, it can be passed into any script in the pipeline.
 Before you run any scripts, it is recommended to copy all of them into the [user_scripts](./scripts/user_scripts/) directory and modify the scripts to point to the right config file.

+The Python scripts for data preprocessing and training can be run via the Bash scripts found in [scripts](./scripts/), or through Slurm via the scripts in [slurm](./slurm/).
+This README refers to the normal Bash scripts, but the process for running the scripts via Slurm is similar.

 The expected order of script execution is as follows:
 1. Change current directory to [scripts/user_scripts](./scripts/user_scripts/).
 2. Run [download_data.sh](./scripts/download_data.sh) to fetch the necessary data.